Yash482/Sentiment_Detection/README.md

 Even if they are given less weight, their count is more( as we did +1 for each appearance in a review) and the do more negative.
 To reduce it, we do =1 for each word.
 This gives equal importance to each word and accuracy increases to approx 80%.

+Further, we apply polarity cutoff which increases accuracy to 85%.